vyrjana/pyimpspec/docs/source/apidocs_progress.rst

 Progress
 ========

-A collection of functions and classes for performing reconstruction of the modulus data of complex impedances using the Z-HIT algorithm.
+A collection of functions and classes for getting progress updates.

 Function